simonheimlicher/heimlicher.com/content/technology/hugo-function-current-outputformat/index.md

 # codeLineNumbers: false # Override global value for showing of line numbers within code block.
 # comment: false # Disable comment if false.
 categories:
-  - Hugo
+  - hugo
 tags:
-  - Hugo partial
+  - hugo_partial
 series:
-  - Hugo snippets
+  - hugo_snippets
 ---

 Hugo does not currently provide a function to obtain the current OutputFormat — this *partial[^1]* provides a simple solution.